Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 Top of page

-The content on York SEND Local Offer is committed to making our website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.
-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the following non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines (WCAG), due to the following non-compliances listed below.

 The content listed below is non-accessible for the following reasons.

-• some lists or groups of links may not be written semantically - WCAG 2.0 A 1.3.1
+• some lists or groups of links may not be written semantically - this relates to success criterion WCAG (A) 1.3.1

-• some form controls may not appear sufficiently distinct from their surroundings, so that people with visual impairments are still able to clearly see them. - WCAG 2.1 AA 1.4.11
+• some form controls may not appear sufficiently distinct from their surroundings, to help people with visual impairments clearly see them - this relates to success criterion WCAG (AA) 1.4.11

-• there may be some text on this website may not sufficiently contrast with its background colour, so that people with moderate visual impairments can read it - this technique relates to Success Criterion (AA) WCAG AA 1.4.3
+• some text does not have sufficient contrast with its background colour to help people with moderate visual impairments read it - this relates to success criterion WCAG (AA) 1.4.3

-• some text links may link to anchors that do not exist - WCAG 2.0 A 2.4.1
+• some text links refer to anchors that do not exist - this relates to success criterion WCAG (A) 2.4.1

-• some textual content may be written in a way that's too difficult to understand - WCAG 2.0 AAA 3.1.5
+• some text content may be written in a way that's too difficult to understand - this relates to success criterion WCAG (AAA) 3.1.5

-• some links may not be defined in a specific way to be accessed by screen readers, which are used by blind and the partially sighted - this technique relates to Success Criterion WCAG 2.0 A 4.1.
+• some links are not defined in a specific way to enable access by screen readers - this relates to success criterion WCAG (A) 4.1.

-• there may be elements that don't Identify the purpose of fields programmatically WCAG 2.1 AA 1.3.5
+• some elements don't identify the purpose of fields programmatically - this relates to success criterion WCAG (AA) 1.3.5

-• there may be some tables that are missing headers WCAG 2.0 A 1.3.1
+• some tables that are missing header - this relates to success criterion WCAG (A) 1.3.1

-• some headings on the website may fail accessibility as they do not provide text within the Header tag - this technique relates to Success Criterion WCAG 2.0 A 1.3.1
+• some headings on the website do not provide text within the header tag - this relates to success criterion WCAG (A) 1.3.1

-• there may be cases of some images fail to specify alternative text, via an alt attribute.
-The alternative text should describe the purpose of the link - this technique relates to Success Criterion WCAG A 1.1.1
+• some images fail to specify alternative text, via an alt attribute - this relates to success criterion WCAG (A) 1.1.1

-• there may be cases where links on the website fail to explain their purpose - this technique relates to Success Criterion WCAG A 2.4.4
+• some links fail to explain their purpose - this relates to success criterion WCAG (A) 2.4.4

-• there may be some interactive components on a page, such as buttons or fields, that are not large enough to be easily used by people with motor impairments - this technique relates to Success Criterion WCAG 2.1 AAA 2.5.5
+• some interactive components, such as buttons or fields, are not large enough to be easily used by people with motor impairments - this relates to success criterion WCAG (AAA) 2.5.5

 Where downloads (in PDF, and other file formats) do not meet accessibility standards we plan to fix or replace them, either when they are next reviewed, or as part of our ongoing programme of review work, whichever is sooner.